bonartm/hugo-quiz/README.md

 # hugo-quiz

-A custom [hugo shortcode](https://gohugo.io/content-management/shortcodes/#readout) for interactive quizzes.
+A simple custom [hugo shortcode](https://gohugo.io/content-management/shortcodes/#readout) for basic interactive quizzes.
 See the demo [here](https://bonartm.github.io/hugo-quiz/).

+These quizzes are for fun and not for serious assessment.
+Since everything is rendered on the client side, the hints and solutions to the questions are visible in the source code.

 ## Installation